LSU vs. Florida State: Odds, spread, over/under - September 3

 - The Tigers covered the spread four times last season (4-4 ATS) when playing as at least 2.5-point favorites.

-- Florida State compiled an 8-5-0 record against the spread last year.
+- Florida State covered eight times in 13 chances against the spread last season.

-- The Seminoles were an underdog by 2.5 points or more three times last year, and covered the spread in two of those games.
+- The Seminoles were an underdog by 2.5 points or more three times last season, and covered the spread in two of those games.

 |To Win the National Champ.